 The ability to get around is vital in order to live a full life yet thousands of blind and partially sighted people never leave home alone.
 Guide Dogs empowers visually impaired people to do that and relies totally on the support of the public to fund the guide dog service.
 We breed and train guide dogs which provide life changing mobility and there are currently 4,500 working guide dog partnerships in the UK.
 The full lifetime cost of a guide dog from birth to retirement is £48,500.
 We will not rest until blind and partially sighted people can enjoy the same freedom of movement as everyone else.
 To contact us: Phone: 0118 983 5555 Email: [email protected] Website: www.guidedogs.org.uk Facebook: www.facebook.com/guidedogsuk Twitter: @GuideDogs

-Islamic Relief is an international relief and development charity that aims to alleviate the suffering of the world's poorest people.
-As well as responding to disasters and emergencies, it promotes sustainable economic and social development by working with local communities - regardless of race, religion or gender.
+Muslim Charity is a leading international relief and development NGO that aims to alleviate the suffering of the world's poorest people.
+As well as responding to disasters and emergencies, it successfully carries out short and long-term development projects - regardless of race, religion or gender.